hdk5/upload-to-danbooru.user.js/README.md

     * Adds the upload button on post thumbnails
     * Extension's context menu action uploads only the first image in the set
     * Works with the extension's address bar action, but each post has to be opened in new tab

+* Twitter
+    * Adds the upload button near bookmark button on each tweet
+    * Works with the extension's address bar action, but each tweet has to be opened in new tab

 * Nijie
     * Adds the upload button on post thumbnails